labforge/bottlenose-ros2/README.md

  +-- features         : ImageMarker2D array of detected features in left (image_color) or mono sensor +-- features_1       : ImageMarker2D array of detected features in right (image_color_1) sensor (Bottlenose Stereo only)
- +-- pointcloud       : PointCloud2 messages of sparse triangulated feature points (Bottlenose Stereo only)
+ +-- pointcloud       : PointCloud2 messages of sparse triangulated feature points (Bottlenose Stereo only) +-- matches          : PointCloud2 messages of sensor 0 to sensor 1 match coordinates with quality metrics (Bottlenose Stereo only)
 ```

 ### On-Camera Rectification and Undistortion